dataronio/juvix/docs/source/frontend/desugar.md

 ```

 With our current understanding we'd write something like this, and in
 fact we can test it as is!
-Just go to the [[https://github.com/heliaxdev/juvix/blob/24fab959c8e505355c29d5a3eb065ed92fb04733/library/EasyPipeline/src/Easy.hs#L139][Easy Pipeline file]] and
+Just go to the [Easy Pipeline file](https://github.com/heliaxdev/juvix/blob/develop/library/Playground/Easy/Pipeline/src/Easy.hs#L139) and
 include these dependencies and the function above.

 ```haskell